VIDEOS FOR BUSINESSES

 We have been producing promotional videos for businesses for over 20 years, and despite the great differences that can exist between the different types of productions, it is certainly possible to define a common basic process, which is important to implement in every marketing video production.

-Step one: Planning and concept
+Planning and concept

 At this stage we will define the goals of the video, the target audience and the distribution channels of the video.
 On the basis of these definitions we will base all of our future decisions regarding the choice of character and concept of the marketing video, so it is very important to invest time and energy in this phase and provide correct definitions.